lord-executor/MaybeSharp/README.md

 * Fully unit tested (100% code coverage).

 Note to pedants (like myself):
 Yes, I am aware that with this implementation it is possible to pass a null value to a method that expects an instance of `IMaybe<T>`.
-The point of this API is to make null handling more explicit, not idiot proof - there is always a bigger idiot, for example the developer that decides to use null as the value for an `IMaybe<T>`.
+The point of this API is to make null handling more explicit, not idiot proof - there is always a bigger idiot; for example the developer that decides to use null as the value for an `IMaybe<T>`.

 # Using the Maybe Monad
-Rule #1: Never ever assign null to a variable or parameter of type `IMaybe<T>` and never ever leave a variable of that type unassigned!
+Rule #1: **Never ever** assign null to a variable or parameter of type `IMaybe<T>` and never ever leave a variable of that type unassigned!
 Instead of assigning null, you should **always** initialize maybes with a proper value using `Maybe.Of(value)` or `Maybe.Nothing<T>()` if you don't have a value.

 That's it.
 Besides this one and really, really important rule there is not much you have to look out for.